How to Ask for an Appointment Politely

 And, I’m sorry to say that you’re back to square one, and nobody loves this while requesting an appointment.
 Does this mean you don’t know how to ask for an appointment over the phone?
 Well, not really.

-In this situation, I am going to ask you to go back and learn the fundamentals of making a good sales call.
+In this situation, I will ask you to go back and learn the fundamentals of making a good sales call.
 Once you are done with that, then let’s proceed.

 Here is how to ask for an appointment politely without rejection over the phone.

 A necessary ethic on how to ask for an appointment politely is to understand the occasion.
 You should follow the relevance of the meeting to the individual.
 Figure out the things needed to make such an appointment is a decent one.